Watermark-based Attribution of AI-Generated Content: Selecting Watermarks for Users

-A key limitation of BSTA is that it has an exponential time complexity~\cite{gramm2003fixed}.
-In fact, since the decision problem is NP-hard, all known \emph{exact} solutions have exponential time complexity.
-Therefore, to enhance computation efficiency, we resort to approximate solutions.
-Next, we discuss the state-of-the-art approximate solution that adapts BSTA and a new approximate solution that we propose.

-\myparatight{Non Redundant Guess (NRG)~\cite{chen2016randomized}} Like BSTA, this approximate solution also first initializes $w_s$ as $\neg w_1$ and finds the existing watermark $w_{i^*}$ that has the largest bitwise accuracy with $w_s$.
-If $BA(w_{i^*}, w_s)\leq m/n$, then NRG returns $w_s$.
-Otherwise, NRG samples $n\cdot BA(w_{i^*}, w_s)-m$ bits that $w_s$ and $w_{i^*}$ match uniformly at random.
-Then, NRG flips these bits in $w_s$ and recursively solve the decision problem using the new $w_s$ as an initialization.
-Note that NRG stops the recursion when $m$ bits of the initial $w_s$ have been flipped.
-Algorithm~\ref{nrg} in Appendix shows NRG.

-\myparatight{Approximate bounded search tree algorithm (A-BSTA)} We adapt BSTA as an efficient approximate solution to our decision problem.
+\myparatight{Approximate bounded search tree algorithm (A-BSTA)} We adapt BSTA~\citep{gramm2003fixed} as an efficient approximate solution to our decision problem.
+The details of BSTA and other baselines such as NRG~\citep{chen2016randomized} can be found in Appendix~\ref{appendix:watermark selection}.
 Specifically, A-BSTA makes two adaptions of BSTA.
 First, we constrain the recursion depth $d$ to be a constant (e.g., 8 in our experiments) instead of $m$, which makes the algorithm approximate but improves the efficiency substantially.
 Second, instead of initializing $w_s$ as $\neg w_1$, we initialize $w_s$ as an uniformly random watermark.
-As our experiments in Table~\ref{different-initialization} show, our initialization further improves the performance of A-BSTA.
+As Table~\ref{different-initialization} in the Appendix shows, our initialization further improves the performance of A-BSTA.
 This is because a random initialization is more likely to have small bitwise accuracy with all existing watermarks.
 Note that BSTA, NRG, and A-BSTA all return \emph{NotExist} if they cannot find a solution $w_s$ to the decision problem.

 \myparatight{Solving our watermark selection problem} Given an algorithm (e.g., BSTA, NRG, or A-BSTA) to solve the decision problem, we turn it as a solution to our watermark selection problem.
 Specifically, our idea is to start from a small $m$, and then solve the decision problem.
 If we cannot find a watermark $w_s$ for the given $m$, we increase it by 1 and solve the decision problem again.
 We repeat this process until finding a watermark $w_s$.
 Note that we start from $m=\max_{i\in \{1,2,\cdots, s-2\}} n\cdot BA(w_i, w_{s-1})$, i.e., the maximum number of matched bits between $w_{s-1}$ and the other $s-2$ watermarks.
 This is because an $m$ smaller than this value is unlikely to produce a watermark $w_s$ as it failed to do so when selecting $w_{s-1}$.
-Algorithm~\ref{WG} in Appendix shows our method.
+Algorithm~\ref{WG} in the Appendix shows our method.